By Peter Drost, with assistance by Jordan Kerim.

 If built it would have consisted of two main lines.
 One line would have paralleled (and replaced) GO's Lakeshore line from Hamilton to Oshawa.
 A second line would have arced north from Oakville to Pickering via Mississauga City Centre, Pearson Airport, North York City Centre and Scarborough Town Centre.
 According a map of this system, it appears as if the northern east-west section of track would run along the Finch Avenue Hydro corridor.
 A third line, in very early planning stages, would have linked downtown Brampton with the North and Lakeshore lines.
 In total there would have been 201 km of track and the system was expected to cost $2.6 billion in 1980 dollars.

-The vehicle proposed for GO-ALRT looked similar to the Scarborough RT, and like the RT it was supposed to be a driverless system with "steerable" axles.
-Moreover, the vehicle would not be powered by linear induction motors, but rather by eight 600V DC rotary electric motors.
-A pantograph would have drawn power from a 25 kV AC supply system and propelled the train up to 120 km/h, with an average speed around 70 km/h along standard gauge track laid on wooden sleepers and ballast.
-Because of its lightness and turning ability the trains would travel at grade where possible, but could also duck under (tunnel) or pass over road and rail crossings on an elevated guideway.
+The vehicle proposed for GO-ALRT looked similar to the cars selected for the Scarborough RT line.
+Like the RT, the ALRT cars were to be a driverless system with "steerable" axles that turned and banked with the curves for greater speed and less stress on wheels and rail.
+Unlike the Scarborough RT, however, the GO ALRT vehicles would not be powered by linear induction motors, but rather by eight 600V DC rotary electric motors.
+A pantograph would draw power from a 25 kV AC overhead-wire supply system and propelled the train at speeds up to 120 km/h.
+The cars would achieve an average speed around 70 km/h along standard gauge track laid on wooden sleepers and ballast.
+Because of the cars' lightness and turning ability, the trains would travel at grade where possible, but could also duck under obstacles through tunnels or pass over road and rail crossings on an elevated guideway.

 The GO ALRT vehicle went through several redesigns throughout the planning stages of the project.
-Starting out with almost ICTS proportions, the train cars lengthened out and obtained articulated sections.
-An intermediate design called for a 36 metre long articulated vehicle with "spacious" seating for 124 passengers.
-The most recent design called for a 45 metre long vehicle.
-No reason was given for the redesigns, although it suggests that the engineers knew that the original designs could not handle the passenger loads predicted for the system.
+Initially, the cars started out with almost ICTS proportions (short, narrow cars coupled together to form longer trains), but as planning progressed, these cars lengthened out and obtained articulated sections.
+One design called for a 36 metre long articulated vehicle with "spacious" seating for 124 passengers.
+A design that followed called for a 45 metre long vehicle.
+No explanation was given for the redesigns, although it appears as though the engineers were addressing concerns that the original designs could not handle the passenger loads predicted for the system.

 There was considerable controversy with the western alignment, particularly with the route it took through Hamilton.
-Ideas ranged from using the old Toronto, Hamilton & Buffalo station, another station at the bottom of James Street, or a new alignment entirely, through a tunnel or elevated guideway through downtown Hamilton, possibly York Street.
-The latter proposal generated considerable opposition from the community and local business associations.
-In the end, GO finally settled upon using the TH&B station, but only after the GO-ALRT program was dead.
+Ideas ranged from using the old Toronto, Hamilton & Buffalo station on Hunter Street, on the south end of Hamilton's Downtown, to another station at the bottom of James Street, to a new alignment entirely, running through a tunnel or elevated guideway along York Street through downtown Hamilton.
+It was the York Street proposal that generated considerable opposition from the community and local business associations.
+In the end, GO finally settled upon using the TH&B station on Hunter Street to extend service to Hamilton, but only after the GO-ALRT program was dead.
 To the east, the considerably less controversial idea of paralleling the 401 allowed the project to develop much quicker.
-By the time the GO-ALRT project was cancelled, enough property had been purchased for GO to build on its own right-of-way between Pickering and Whitby.
+By the time the GO-ALRT project was cancelled, enough property had been purchased for GO to build on its own rail right-of-way between Pickering and Whitby.

 These two routes (Oakville to Hamilton and Pickering to Oshawa) were designed to handle 7,500 passengers per hour per direction initially, although critics lampooned the suggestion of having ALRT trains at five minute intervals connecting with GO commuter trains operating at twenty minute intervals.
-However, the system would have been designed to carry 25,000 passengers per hour per direction with as little as two-minute headways, and the connection with standard GO trains at Oakville and Pickering was meant to be only temporary.
+However, engineers believed that the system could be upgraded to carry as many as 25,000 passengers per hour per direction with trains operating as frequently as every two minutes.
+The connection with standard GO trains at Oakville and Pickering was meant to be only temporary, as the two GO-ALRT sections would eventually be joined together by two routes, one running along the old GO Lakeshore line, and the via a new alignment through central Mississauga and northern Etobicoke, North York and Scarborough.

 The Northern Proposal

 Planners consulted with Ontario Hydro in a GO-ALRT report that looked at all the major hydro corridors across the region.
-Most were thought to be able to accommodate a GO-ALRT train, either at or below grade or on an elevated platform, but some changes would have to be made.
-This report also lays out the minimum clearances a GO-ALRT train could be from the towers.
+Most were thought to be able to accommodate a GO-ALRT train, either at or below grade or on an elevated platform, but some changes would have to be made to the hydro corridors in order to accommodate the trains.
+The report also laid out the minimum clearances a GO-ALRT train could be from the towers.

-At the time of the report no stations were planned - it was still too soon.
-As well, a lot of technical issues had to be ironed out.
-The report notes that only a couple of electric railways in the world travel close to or within power transmission corridors.
+The GO/Hydro report on the northern GO-ALRT alignment did not indicate where stations could be placed -- it was still too early in the design process.
+As well, a lot of technical issues still had to be ironed out.
+The report noted that only a couple of electric railways in the world travelled close to or within power transmission corridors.
 This meant that there were only a couple of precedents, so practical guidelines for construction next to power lines were not likely to exist.
-The report lists these railways as, Queensland Railway, Australia, Netherlands Railway, and British Rail.
-In the case of British Rail, 160 km of 25 kV overhead line equipment between Carlisle and Motherwell parallels 275 kV high voltage power lines.
+The report's sample railways included the Queensland Railway in Australia, the Netherlands Railway, and British Rail.
+In the case of British Rail, the report cited a 160 kilometre route featuring 25 kV overhead line equipment running between Carlisle and Motherwell, paralleling 275 kV high voltage power lines.

 The big "unknown" for planners was the effect electrical fields would have on the riders, the trains and the general environment.
-Planners thought that cardiac pacemakers might be affected by fluctuations in the electrical field.
-The report cites other potential problems including, grounding, bonding, electromagnetic interference and the effects on pipelines due to electromagnetic induction.
+Planners worried that cardiac pacemakers might be affected by fluctuations in the electrical field.
+The report cited other potential problems including, grounding, bonding, electromagnetic interference and the effects on pipelines due to electromagnetic induction.

 James Snow Speaks For Himself